Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: Introduction

 The quantum spin liquid (QSL), the magnetically disordered state of quantum magnets not accompanied by any spontaneous symmetry breaking down to low temperatures, has attracted much attention as a novel state of magnets since the earlier proposal of the resonating-valence bond (RVB) state by Anderson \cite{AndersonRVB}.
 While the proposal has long been limited to the theoretical one, many candidate materials have been reported in this century \cite{QSLreview-Balents,QSLreview-Zhou-Kanoda-Ng,KawamuraUematsu}.
 Many of them are {\it frustrated\/} quantum magnets such as triangular \cite{ET-Kanoda,ET-Kawamoto} and kagome \cite{Shores} magnets, which include not only the geometrically frustrated magnets, but also the other types of frustrated magnets bearing the competition between the nearest-neighbor (NN) and further-neighbor interactions \cite{Mustonen} or the one between the two-body and multi-body interactions \cite{3He3He-Ishida}, etc. Most of them are two-dimensional (2D) magnets with enhanced fluctuations, but a few three-dimensional (3D) examples \cite{Attfield} are also reported.

 The physical origin of these QSL states has hotly been debated theoretically.
 Though most of these approaches presume that the QSL property is an attribute of the clean system, it has recently been suggested that the randomness could often be essential in stabilizing the QSL in 2D and 3D quantum magnets \cite{Singh,Watanabe,Kawamura,Shimokawa,Uematsu,Savary,Kimchi,Uematsu2,Kimchi2,Liu-Sandvik,Wu,Uematsu3,KawamuraUematsu}.
 Especially, one of the present authors (H.K.) and collaborators have demonstrated by using the exact diagonalization (ED) method that the introduction of randomness to {\it frustrated} magnets universally induces the gapless QSL-like state in a variety of $s=1/2$ Heisenberg systems, including the triangular \cite{Watanabe,Shimokawa}, kagome \cite{Kawamura,Shimokawa}, $J_1$-$J_2$ square \cite{Uematsu2}, $J_1$-$J_2$ honeycomb \cite{Uematsu}, and even 3D pyrochlore \cite{Uematsu3} magnets, as long as they possess a certain amount of frustration and randomness, arguing that many of experimentally reported QSL candidates might indeed be such randomness-induced one.
-They called such randomness-induced QSL-like state in 2D and 3D ``the random-singlet (RS) state''.
-Thermodynamically, the RS state in 2D and 3D frustrated magnets are gapless nonmagnetic state \cite{Watanabe,Kawamura,Uematsu,Uematsu2,Liu-Sandvik,Wu,Uematsu3} characterized by the temperature ($T$)-linear low-$T$ specific heat \cite{Watanabe,Kawamura,Uematsu,Uematsu2,Uematsu3}, the gapless susceptibility often with an intrinsic Curie-like tail \cite{Watanabe,Kawamura,Uematsu,Uematsu2,Uematsu3}, and the broad and gapless structure factor \cite{Kawamura,Shimokawa,Uematsu,Uematsu2,Wu,Uematsu3}.
+Hereafter, we call such randomness-induced QSL-like state in the frustrated magnets ``the frustrated random-singlet (RS) state''.
+Thermodynamically, the frustrated RS state in 2D and 3D frustrated magnets are gapless nonmagnetic state \cite{Watanabe,Kawamura,Uematsu,Uematsu2,Liu-Sandvik,Wu,Uematsu3} characterized by the temperature ($T$)-linear low-$T$ specific heat \cite{Watanabe,Kawamura,Uematsu,Uematsu2,Uematsu3}, the gapless susceptibility often with an intrinsic Curie-like tail \cite{Watanabe,Kawamura,Uematsu,Uematsu2,Uematsu3}, and the broad and gapless structure factor \cite{Kawamura,Shimokawa,Uematsu,Uematsu2,Wu,Uematsu3}.